Demystifying qualitative data analysis

 Just a note though – if you’re considering not using software because you’ve heard from others that it’s difficult to use or distances you from the data, have a chat to other researchers who do use it.
 There are a lot of misconceptions out there about the use of software in qualitative research, so don’t believe the first person that tells you not to use it!

-If you’re still feeling lost regarding qualitative analysis, and are drowning in a pile of your own data – our Analysing Qualitative Data online training course is coming up in early June.
+If you’re still feeling lost regarding qualitative analysis and are drowning in a pile of your own data, our Analysing Qualitative Data online training course is ideal.
 It’s perfect for beginners and will go through worked examples of the process so you can better understand what’s involved.
-If you’re more experienced, our popular Qualitative Data Analysis Masterclass (running at the end of June and again in December) is a great opportunity to discuss qualitative techniques in more detail.
+If you’re more experienced, our popular Qualitative Data Analysis Masterclass is a great opportunity to discuss qualitative techniques in more detail.